sendgrid/sendgrid-python/CONTRIBUTING.md

 - [Creating a Pull Request](#creating-a-pull-request)
 - [Code Reviews](#code-reviews)

-<a name="roadmap"></a>
-We use [Milestones](https://github.com/sendgrid/sendgrid-python/milestones) to help define current roadmaps, please feel free to grab an issue from the current milestone.
-Please indicate that you have begun work on it to avoid collisions.
-Once a PR is made, community reviews, comments, suggestions, and additional PRs are welcomed and encouraged.

 There are a few ways to contribute, which we'll enumerate below:

 ## Feature Request